Emergence of unique hues from sparse coding of color in natural scenes: Results

 Early observations by Hendley and Hecht~\cite{hendley1949colors} reported that natural scenes generally lack saturated colors.
 While most pixel activations indeed cluster near the achromatic axis, the large dataset of over 225 million pixels reveals a richer structure: saturated colors actually occur with greater frequency than expected from a random process with the same variance as the data (i.e., a Gaussian distribution).
 Detecting this heavy-tailed structure requires large sample sizes; smaller datasets (e.g., tens of thousands of pixels) would fail to capture these tails accurately.

 What gives rise to the heavy-tailed structure observed in the chromatic plane?
 It is not likely to be an artifact of the preprocessing pipeline, because rescaling and histogram equalization would, if anything, reduce kurtosis rather than amplify it~\cite{baddeley1996searching}.
 Moreover, the heavy-tailed directions do not show correspondence to the directions of the L, M and S cones in the sphered space, which point in $330^\circ$, $210^\circ$, and $90^\circ$ directions, respectively.
 The fact that the heavy-tailed structure survives after averaging over datasets collected by different investigators using different cameras suggests that it is a persistent property of the natural environment as opposed to idiosyncratic properties of any given dataset.
 Previous work has shown that color in natural scenes tends to be spatially patchy, with large, relatively uniform regions compared to the more fine-grained variation of luminance~\cite{yoonessi2008color}.
 This spatial structure may arise because surface color is a material property that tends to remain coherent within an object, whereas luminance varies both with surface reflectance and with other factors such as shading and illumination geometry.
-Based on this, we hypothesize that the heavy tails in the chromatic distribution are driven by the presence of highly saturated, chromatically consistent objects (e.g., flora, foliage, sky, and fruit) within natural scenes.
-Testing this hypothesis directly would require spatially resolved analysis of the chromatic content segmented by objects, which will be interesting to explore in future work.
+Additionally, Rosenthal \textit{et al.}~\cite{rosenthal2018color} found that objects tend to have higher chromatic saturation, suggesting that the heavy tails in the chromatic distribution (Fig.~\ref{fig:stats}e) are driven by the presence of highly saturated, chromatically consistent objects (e.g., flora, foliage, sky, and fruit) within natural scenes.
+A hue-resolved analysis that links the heavy-tailed structure observed here to image content will be interesting to explore in future work.